-While a subscription is canceled, its period will not advance, it will not accrue any new charges, and Chargify will not attempt to collect the overdue balance.
+While a subscription is canceled, its period will not advance, it will not accrue any new charges, and Advanced Billing will not attempt to collect the overdue balance.

 expired: Indicates a subscription that has expired due to running its normal life cycle.
 Some products may be configured to have an expiration period.
 An

 expiredsubscription then is one that stayed

 failed_to_create: Indicates that signup has failed.
 (You may see this state in a